JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 ### Chats

-I like the telegram desktop app, but lately whenever i open it leaves my system frozen for a while.
+I like the telegram desktop app, but lately whenever I open it leaves my system frozen for a while.

 ```sh
 #flatpak install flathub org.telegram.desktop